dynamique-byte/Covid19-Statistics-Finder-INDIA/README.md

 # Phases of our proposed work:

-Following tools to go hands-on with the following code.
+Following tools to go hands-on with the following code.The underlying platform for confriguration & settings used here is Linux:
-The underlying platform used here is Linux.
-So, the configuration and settings will be shown based on the Linux platform only:

    1.MySQL Database
    2.MySQL Connector/C++
    3.Qt5 Framework with QtCreator

-# Advantages
+# Advantages:

 From a programmer's point of view, the key benefits of using MySQL Connector/C++ over native API library are as follows:

-    The API is built to support a Object-Oriented paradigm; therefore, C-style function calls are not required.
+   1.The API is built to support a Object-Oriented paradigm; therefore, C-style function calls are not required.
-    JDBC 4.0 is an industry standard specification; the MySQL Connector/C++ API is based on this architecture.
+   2.JDBC 4.0 is an industry standard specification; the MySQL Connector/C++ API is based on this architecture.
-    The evolution of the API will be consistent with industry standards.
+   3.The evolution of the API will be consistent with industry standards.
-    The API is simple and intuitive.
+   4.The API is simple and intuitive.

-The Qt C++ Framework needs no introduction.
-It is a masterpiece work pioneered by Haavard and Eirik.
-In its present form, Qt has developed a chain of toolkits to suffice almost every need of the developer and has become one of the most versatile frameworks in the C++ arena.
-It is an excellent framework for building cross-platform C++ applications; it can be ported to all major platforms available in the market.
+  5.The Qt C++ Framework,a masterpiece work pioneered by Haavard and Eirik,in its present form, has developed a chain of toolkits to suffice almost every need of    the developer and has become one of the most versatile frameworks in the C++ arena.

+  6.It is an excellent framework for building cross-platform C++ applications; it can be ported to all major platforms available in the market.
 Apart from supporting many other languages, Qt is extensively used for embedded application development.

-Hence here, we focus on going hands-on to create a MySQL database application with a Qt interface.That's all!!!
+# Hence here, we focus on going hands-on to create a MySQL database application with a Qt interface.That's all!!!